AJagger/ProperPregame/README.md

 ## Configuration & Commands:

 Proper Pregame can be configured using the following cvars to enable/disable damage from the effected weapons.
 Setting these cvars to 1 will enable the feature, setting the cvar to 0 will disable the feature.
+These can be added to your server.cfg file so that they are applied every time the server starts.

 * pp_disablestickies
 * pp_disablesentries